lisaparma/AwIcons-react/README.md

 # AwIcons-react
-React component to easily add Awesome Icons to your project.
+Easily add Awesome Icons to your project.

 You can see all icons [here](https://fontawesome.com/icons?d=gallery&m=free)